About

 - WP Database backup

 Most of them are, unfortunately, not regularly maintained.
-Also most duplicate things that widgets can do but I prefer a bit more control than widgets offer.
+They also mostly duplicate things that widgets can do but I prefer a bit more control than widgets offer.